Not your dad's hardtail.

-Like with every new generation reboot of a Santa Cruz model, it manages to roll out some small but significant improvements that hone the bike and this year's Highball Carbon 29er is no exception.
+Like with every new generation reboot of a Santa Cruz model, it manages to roll out some small but significant improvements that hone the bike and this third-generation Highball Carbon 29er is no exception.
 Santa Cruz's engineers looked at new frame construction techniques to lower the weight through a meticulous application of carbon in zones critical to stiffness and structural integrity, while trimming the frame down in all other areas for the utmost in weight savings.
-In this proof of Santa Cruz's mastery of the black material, it built a frame weighing barely 24 pounds to allow this Highball Carbon R build with SRAM NX Eagle components and FOX Rhythm fork to barely trouble the scales.
+In this proof of Santa Cruz's mastery of the black material, it built a frame weighing a half-pound or 200-grams lighter than previous versions allowing this Highball Carbon R build with SRAM NX components and FOX Rhythm fork to barely trouble the scales at 24 pounds.
 The value-packed build gets out the door at a very affordable price and provides the perfect foundation to toss on upgrade parts down the road if need be.

 That lightweight frame and drivetrain efficiency does come as a tradeoff and a hardtail will never quite have the smooth ride of suspension nor allow you to take a point-and-shoot approach when selecting lines on the trail.
 That doesn't mean the bike has to ride harsh though and with the frame redesign, the engineers sought ways to help mute trail chatter and excess vibration too.
 The new seat stays wishbone attaches to the seat tube at a much lower junction to direct jolts through the frame versus passing them through the seatpost and towards you.
 Speaking of post, Santa Cruz specs a 27.2-millimeter seat post diameter for additional deflection over larger diameter post imparting more compliance and preventing the feeling that you went 12 rounds of a heavyweight fight complete with kidney punches.